atc-net/atc-rest-api-generator/README.md

     setting --operationIdCasingStyle renamed to --validate-operationIdCasingStyle
     setting --modelNameCasingStyle renamed to --validate-modelNameCasingStyle
     setting --modelPropertyNameCasingStyle renamed to --validate-modelPropertyNameCasingStyle
+ * Api-Options file
+    Generator->UseNullableReferenceTypes has been removed (default in c# 10)
  ```

 ## Projects in the repository